menhaj007/reach_mastermind/README.md

     guess VARCHAR(250) NULL
 );
 ```
-Use the following commands to delete a table, check the structure of the table.
+Use the following commands to delete a table, check the structure of a table.
 ```
 show tables;
 desc table_name;